-"Breathtaking Terrain and Tantalizing Wines." - Reviewed by Miguel
+"Breathtaking Terrain and Tantalizing Wines." - Reviewed by Lisa

 Driving through the Douro River Valley is not for the faint of heart.
 Hairpin turns along steep, mountainous terrain with the golden river glinting – for what seems like miles – below you.
 It is, however, breathtakingly, incredibly beautiful.
 Every turn brings a new picture-postcard shot into focus, with steep hills stepped with lush, green vines blowing in the breezes.